 Section 3.
 A Treasurer shall be elected in odd-numbered years and shall serve a two-year term.

 Section 4.
-A Secretary shall be elected in even-numbered years and shall serve for a two-year term.
+A Secretary shall be elected in even-numbered years and shall serve a two-year term.

 Section 5.
 The immediate Past-president shall serve a two-year term as Counselor and the immediate Past-president of the Division(s) shall serve a one-year term as Counselor.

 Section 6.
-A Chairperson of the Junior Academy and the State Representative to AAAS/NAAS shall be selected annually by the Executive Committee.
+The President of the Junior Academy will serve as a voting member of the NAS Executive Committee.
+The State Representative to AAAS/NAAS shall be selected annually by the Executive Committee.

 Section 7.
 Chairpersons or Presidents of the Sections and Divisions shall be elected by their respective Sections or Divisions.